opentechinstitute/commotion-bigboard-gatherer/README.md

 ----------------

 The big board server is currently just a clone of [the FreiFunk D3 map](https://github.com/tcatm/ffmap-d3), the gatherer simply supplies the nodes.json file that the map needs to display the nodes.

+Until remote connections are handled, the bigboard_nodes_json_path variable will be used to write the nodes.json file somewhere locally.

 TODOs
 -----